 Are you still not sure whether you should buy an e-bike or not?
 Are you still looking over the cost-effectiveness of these new bikes?
-Have you still not decided whether investing this hefty amount (how much does it cost to own an electric bike? find out in this post) in a bike would prove to be fruitful or not?
-In this article, we will talk about how fast do e-bikes lose value, which means – how fast to they depreciate.
+Have you still not decided whether investing this hefty amount in an e-bike would prove to be fruitful or not?
+In this article, we will talk about how fast do e-bikes lose value, which means – how fast they depreciate.

 How fast do e-bikes depreciate?
 How fast do e-bikes lose value?
 Normally, for well-known market brands, an e-bike depreciation rate is calculated as a straight line over a five to seven year period.
 This means that each year a new e-bike will lose around 1/5th to 1/7th of its original value.